-If you passed your driving test after 1 January 1997 and have an ordinary category B (car) licence, you can:
+If you passed your car driving test on or after 1 January 1997 you can:

-- drive a vehicle up to 3.5 tonnes or 3,500kg MAM towing a trailer of up to 750kg MAM
+- drive a car or van up to 3,500kg MAM towing a trailer of up to 750kg MAM

-- tow a trailer over 750kg MAM as long as it is no more than the unladen weight of the towing vehicle (with a combined weight of up to 3,500kg in total)
+- tow a trailer over 750kg MAM as long as the combined MAM of the trailer and towing vehicle is no more than 3,500kg

-If you passed your car test before 1 January 1997 you are generally entitled to drive a vehicle and trailer combination up to 8,250kg MAM.
+If you passed your car test before 1 January 1997 you’re usually allowed to drive a vehicle and trailer combination up to 8,250kg MAM.
 View your driving licence information to check.

 Towing heavier combinations

-Once you’ve done this you can drive vehicles and trailers with a combined weight of up to 12 tonnes MAM.
+Once you’ve done this you can drive vehicles and trailers with a combined weight of up to 12,000kg MAM.